UIJIh/2024_1_Programming/README.md

 ## NLP Models used
    - RoBERTa trained on twitter dataset for Setiment Analysis
    - Fine-Tuned T5 Small for Text Summarization
-   - Stable Diffusion (text-to-image)
+   - Stable Diffusion for Text-to-Image Generation
-   - Groq API for Text Generation and Summarization
+   - Groq API for Text Generation and Summarization (llama3-8b-8192)

 ## GUI
    - TKinter